Skip to main content

 Snip the section off just above a leaf node at a slight angle.
 Remove the bottom few leaves and place the cutting in either clean water or soil.
 Make sure the remaining leaves are above the water or soil.
 You may see growth in under a week, depending on the variety of zebrina!
 Once the roots are a few inches long, you can transplant it from water to soil.

-Whether you call it a wandering Jew, zebrina plant, inch plant, or just Tradescantia zebrina, this beautiful plant will look great in your garden or home.
+Whether you call it a zebrina plant, an inch plant, or a Tradescantia zebrina, this beautiful plant will look great in your garden or home.
 Consider mixing yours with some ferns, calathea, or orchids to create a stunning tropical display.
 Zebrina is so easy to propagate that you can fill your windows with them.
 As an added benefit, young zebrina plants make great gifts!
 If you aren’t sure what to get the gardener in your life, why not give them a cutting or two?

 Cayla Leonard